rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 The Party:

 1. <span style="color:#92d050">Maleous</span> - ME a turtle with a slow British accent.
 Clarence & Terrance - Childhood pets of Maleous.
 From Viaqeris, Opacaro.
-2. Tech (Specter, Dawn) - Roommate from "swampish".
+2. Tek'urat (Specter, Dawn) - Roommate from "swampish".
 Frill neck lizard folk, viacarys is lizard folk "home".
 A few lizard folk with scars around wrists or ankles around Leunoveon.

 3. "Mick Dagger" - Half elf half tiefling, silver hair, tail and horns , white leather jacket.
 5'8".
 Follower of Minerva, Goddess of wisdom and crafts.